Guitar Practice – A Practical Guide

 - Technical Skills Focus (20 minutes)

-Choose a technical guitar skill you want to get better at and practice it.
+Choose a technical guitar skill you want to get better at and work on it.
 This could be string bending, hammer-ons, strumming patterns, picking techniques – or anything else we talk about in our guitar skills guide.
 There are lots to choose from.
 Spend a maximum of 20 minutes here and really focus on achieving perfect technique.

 - Song Work (30 minutes)

-Finally, spend the last 30 minutes (max) of your practice time practicing a song you want to learn.
+Finally, spend the last 30 minutes (max) of your time practicing a song you want to learn.
 You should divide your time here in half – half on practicing parts of the song you already know, and half spent learning a new part of the song (or a new song) or a small section you’re having trouble with playing fluidly.

 The above routine/schedule covers the 3 basic areas beginners should focus on that we mentioned earlier – technical skills, rudiments/building blocks and songs.